Ehline Law Firm Personal Injury Attorneys, APLC / Posted on Personal Injury FAQs / What Percentage Do Lawyers Take for Personal Injury Claims

 It is common practice at the American Bar Association to have the attorney receive the settlement check.
 Remember that even though you might be dealing with injuries, lost wages, physical therapy, and other factors, the attorney has worked for weeks with you.

-The law firm has taken care of fees and common costs to guarantee that your lawyer can get you the compensation you should get, and if the defending party did not want to pay, they likely sent a demand letter and implemented other legal strategies to get your payment.
+The law firm has taken care of fees and common costs to guarantee that your lawyer can get you the compensation you should get.
+If the defending party did not want to pay, they likely sent a demand letter and implemented other legal strategies to get your payment.

-Thus, it’s a sign of trust and fairness to have the attorney receive the compensation check.
-Once the lawyer has charged the agreed percentage for their assistance, they will give the rest of the settlement to you.
+Thus, having the attorney receives the compensation check shows trust and fairness.
+Once the lawyer has charged the agreed percentage for their assistance, they will give you the rest of the settlement.

 No Fees if There Are No Wins